jpodwys/express-stream/README.md

 Set an app-wide view, or array of views, to stream as soon as the `stream.stream()` middleware is run.
 It's recommended that the views passed to `.streamBefore()` be used to open the `<html>` and `<head>` tags and list site-wide dependencies.

+If `view` is an array, all other passed params will be ignored.

 #### Arguments

 * view: type: string || array of strings || array of objects